 ENVR 337.
 Social Movements, NGOs, and the Environment.

 ENVR 348.
 Nature and the Novel.

 ENVR 350.
 Environmental Justice in the Americas.

-The Major Concentration.
+3) Courses in the Major Concentration.
 Major concentrations focus on a particular aspect of environmental studies.
-Students interested in environmental studies should consult the program's website or a member of the environmental studies committee for more information regarding the content of these major concentrations.
+The program website provides information regarding the courses required of each major concentration.
 The major concentrations are: